 Visiting the USS Arizona at Pearl Harbor is Free

+In addition to being one of the best summer vacation spots in the US, Hawaii is a place for history too.
 I know people who have worked for companies that get people to pay big money to see the USS Arizona.
 Don’t fall for that scam!
 Pearl Harbor is free to enter–unless you have a bag.
 Instead of any kind of bag check they make you pay $4 to store it.
 Wallets and cameras are allowed.
 If you don’t want to pay the fee, leave your bag at the hotel.
 Other than that, go head and get a free ticket to the USS Arizona.
 In the summer, tickets run out fast.
 It might be worth paying the $1 convenience fee online if you’re in Honolulu during the summer months.

 Traffic is Terrible

 The island of Oahu is mostly residential outside of Honolulu.
 That means almost all of the nearly 1 million people who live on the island all come to work in the city.
 They all come to shop in the city.
 They all come to get services done (haircuts, car repair, etc.) in the city.
 From about 7 am to 9 am traffic from everywhere is backed up coming into the city.
 Starting at about 3 pm to after 7 pm sometimes the traffic getting out of the city is a nightmare (especially during the school year!).
 I suggest staying off the road if you can at these times, or go the opposite direction.

 No one ever goes there, and it’s free!
 I lived here for about 3-4 months before I even heard of its existence.
 From 9-5 daily going up to the 10th floor is open and you can see all of Honolulu harbor.
 Parking is metered, but so is everywhere else in downtown (Walmart has free parking on weekends!).
 It’s really a great view of all of the beautiful buildings and a great place to see how blue the ocean can really get.

 The View from Mount Tantalas is Even Better